Mykola Stsiborskyi: Ideology

 In his 1935 book Natsiokratiia, Stsiborskyi presented a political-state concept and socio-economic order that was to be advocated by "organized Ukrainian nationalism".
 According to historian Franziska Bruder, the book contained the OUN's "most important ideological cornerstones".
-Historian Oleksandr Zaitsev describes the book as developing and radicalizing the ideas of fellow Provid member and ideologue Dmytro Andriievsky in "an attempt to create a Ukrainian model of totalitarianism with a one-party system, the ideological monopoly of the OUN, the almost unlimited power of the "Leader of the Nation", etc." According to historian Taras Kurylo, it advocated for the organization of a future Ukrainian state on the principles of authoritarianism, corporatism, and solidarism closely resembling those of Fascist Italy.
+Historian Oleksandr Zaitsev describes the book as developing and radicalizing the ideas of fellow Provid member and ideologue Dmytro Andriievsky in "an attempt to create a Ukrainian model of totalitarianism with a one-party system, the ideological monopoly of the OUN, the almost unlimited power of the "Leader of the Nation", etc." According to historian Taras Kurylo, it advocated the organization of a future Ukrainian state on the principles of authoritarianism, corporatism, and solidarism closely resembling those of Fascist Italy.

-Stsiborskyi presented Natsiokratiia as an alternative regime to the permanent fascist dictatorship, intending it to replace a transitional national dictatorship once it had fulfilled its tasks.
+Stsiborskyi presented Natsiokratiia as an alternative regime to the permanent fascist dictatorship, intending it to replace a transitional national dictatorship once that had fulfilled its tasks.
 He argued that there was no example in history of a dictatorship that was "productive after serving the purpose for which it had been created".
 Stsiborskyi envisaged a republican system without political parties where people would be elected to a State Council by universal secret ballot.
 Zaitsev considers it "quite likely" that natsiokratiia would have become a "variant of the totalitarian system" had it been implemented.

 Bruder argues that Stsiborskyi coined the term natsiokratiia as a sleight of hand to demonstrate the OUN's ideological originality and independence, asserting that this was the only reason the Ukrainian nationalists did not call themselves "fascists".

 Stsiborskyi attempted to reconcile two contradictory elements of the OUN's ideology: imperialism and solidarity with the liberation movements of the Soviet Union.
 He argued that Ukraine should act as a protector of the independent existence and development of these peoples, thus becoming the leader of an East European bloc consisting of satellite states.

 In contrast to National Socialist racial discourse, Stsiborskyi argued that someone belonged to the elite based not on their origin but rather if one possesses a "healthy mind, a tough character, is active, and has high-quality creative abilities".
 He also criticized Dmytro Dontsov in his personal correspondence, referring to him in 1934 as a "swindler, panic-monger, and morally spineless speculator".
 In a 1940 book titled Ukraine and Russia, Stsiborskyi claimed that: "Had this anti-Russian front been initiated, not by Germany, Italy and Japan, but by England, France and the United States, Ukrainian nationalists would have supported these countries".